SamuelWiqvist/ApproximateBayesianComputation.jl/README.md

 ## How to use this module

-This package is not added to the Julia METADATA string.
+This package is not added to `METADATA`.
 However, to install the package you can run: `Pkg.clone("https://github.com/SamuelWiqvist/ApproximateBayesianComputation.jl")`.

 To run the examples directly in your browser simply click on the binder link.
 However, launching the binder server might take a while (in some cases up to 20 minutes) since the environment has to be set up on the server.